sacdallago/nCoV/README.md

-Most of the data comes from NCBI (thanks!!) & the script used to download it can be found in this repo.
+Most of the data comes from NCBI (thanks!!) & the script used to download the data is also found in this repo, together with bash scripts that take care of 99% of what you need to do.